 Designated cat only and dog only exam rooms

 Cats in particular can be stressed by seeing other animals while in the clinic, and can even become stressed by the odour of a dog in the vicinity.
 For this reason we have a designated cat exam room which is for cats only.
 It is stocked with tasty treats that even the pickiest cat can't refuse.
 Similarly our dog exam rooms are for dogs only, and have everything they need to make for a great visit to the vet.
 In addition, our vets know that sometimes being up on the exam table can be stressful for our pets, so they are happy to examine your pet wherever he or she is most comfortable.

 We recommend that clients bring their dogs in regularly for pets and treats so they become familiar and comfortable with visiting us.

 Canine patients at Oceanside Animal Hospital are kept warm before and after anesthesia by resting in our runs with heated tile floors.
 Smaller dogs and cat patients are warmed with circulating water blankets and heated towels.
 This results in greater patient comfort and faster recovery from surgical procedures.

 Non-slip mats provide a comfortable surface for our dog patients to walk on without the fear of slipping.
 Senior dogs are provided with a comfortable mat to rest on while in our reception or examination rooms.

-Our veterinarians will dispense gentle sedatives to owners prior to their appointment if needed, or will administer sedation to perform any procedures that may cause stress to our patients if necessary.
+Our veterinarians will dispense anti-anxiety medications for very anxious pets prior to their appointment if needed, or will administer sedation for painful or very stressful procedures if necessary.

 At Oceanside Animal Hospital we are committed to making each visit a very positive experience for every pet.
 Give us a call or stop by the clinic if you would like more information about our Fear Free philosophy!